humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-15-experimenting-with-ecmascript-6-proxies.md

     console.log(w);

-Ugly method names aside, the prototype works as you&#8217;d expect.
+Ugly method names aside, the prototype works as you'd expect.
 What I really like about this type of pattern is that the methods can be easily updated to support new HTML tags by modifying the `tags` array.

 The more I thought about proxies and the `get` trap, the more ideas I came up with.
-Developers have long tried to figure out ways to inherit from `Array` to create their own array-like structures, but we&#8217;ve also been unable to get there due to a number of issues.
+Developers have long tried to figure out ways to inherit from `Array` to create their own array-like structures, but we've also been unable to get there due to a number of issues.
 With proxies, implementing array-like data structures are trivial.

-I decided that I&#8217;d like to make a stack implementation in JavaScript that uses an array underneath it all.
+I decided that I'd like to make a stack implementation in JavaScript that uses an array underneath it all.
 I wanted the stack to be old-school, just `push()`, `pop()`, and `length` members (no numeric index support).
 Basically, I would just need to filter the members being accessed in the `get` trap.
-Here&#8217;s the result:
+Here's the result:

     var Stack = (function(){